AlainPaillou/JETSONSKY/README.md

 # JETSONSKY

+**** 2023-05-05 UPDATE : New versions released.
+It's Release Candidates (tes)t versions.

+V30_01RC : it is the last version of JetsonSky using PyCuda.

+Improve frame rate, treatments speed.
+Can manage a camera (if a camera is plugged).
+If no camera, it will manage existing videos.

+V40_03RC : This version does not use PyCuda.
+Cupy replaces PyCuda.

+Improve frame rate, treatments speed.
+Can manage a camera (if a camera is plugged).
+If no camera, it will manage existing videos.
+Some useless filters have been removed.

+The future version won't use PyCuda anymore.

 **** 2023-04-12 UPDATE : New version released V20_09Beta added (beta version).
 It's test version.
 It replace V20_08beta version (removed).

 Some small improvements.